Hosting and bandwidth provided by MacAce.net.

 Finally, in the most comprehensive testing of all -- covering web use, video playback, video recording, and gaming -- iLounge discovered that the iPad 2 battery life differed depending on the tasks performed.
 For web use, specifically, the publication noted:

-When the battery no longer holds a sufficient charge, you are officially required to send the iPad to Apple for replacement.
+When the iPad 2 battery no longer holds a sufficient charge, you officially are required to send the entire iPad to Apple for replacement.
 Apple charges US$99 for servicing plus US$6.95 for shipping (US$105.95 plus tax).